microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/basesitepage-list.md

 ---
 author: rahmit
-description: "Get the collection of sitePage objects from the site pages [list] in a site.
+description: "Get the collection of baseSitePage objects from the site pages [list] in a site.
 All pages in the site are returned (with pagination)." ms.date: 03/15/2018
-title: List SitePage
+title: List baseSitePage
 ms.localizationpriority: medium
 ms.prod: "sharepoint"
 doc_type: apiPageType
 ---

-# List SitePage
+# List baseSitePage

 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get the collection of [sitePage][] objects from the site pages [list][] in a site [site][].
+Get the collection of [baseSitePage][] objects from the site pages [list][] in a site [site][].
 All pages in the site are returned (with pagination).
 Sort alphabetically by `name` in ascending order.

-[sitePage]: ../resources/sitepage.md
+[baseSitePage]: ../resources/baseSitePage.md
 [list]: ../resources/list.md
 [site]: ../resources/site.md